Verify Your Identity to Receive Unemployment Insurance Benefits

 Acceptable & Unacceptable Identity Documents

 During your one-on-one orientation with a WorkSource Oregon Employment Specialist you will need to present two primary documents OR one primary and two secondary documents.
-Please review the acceptable & unacceptable identity document lists and bring the appropriate acceptable identity documents with you to your orientation.
+Please review the acceptable and unacceptable identity document lists and bring the appropriate acceptable identity documents with you to your orientation.

 Acceptable Documents